Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 Taking it step by step:

 * We configure three gulp tasks: build, verify and watch
-* Build runs SASS to compile the file `/client/scss/main.scss` into `/public/bundle.css` using compressed (minified) CSS syntax, and Browserify to compile the file `/client/js/main.js` into `/public/bundle.js`
+* Build runs Sass to compile the file `/client/scss/main.scss` into `/public/bundle.css` using compressed (minified) CSS syntax, and Browserify to compile the file `/client/js/main.js` into `/public/bundle.js`
 * Verify runs SCSSLint on `/client/sass/main.scss` and JSHint on `/client/js/main.js` to make sure your code is readable and hasn't got potential errors.
 We enforce coding standards defined by Origami ([SCSS]({{site.baseurl}}/docs/syntax/scss/#syntax-convention-rules) and [JavaScript]({{site.baseurl}}/docs/syntax/js/#syntax-convention-rules))
-* Watch is set up to run the verify and build tasks automatically if any files in your client-side SASS or JS directories change
+* Watch is set up to run the verify and build tasks automatically if any files in your client-side Sass or JS directories change

 The benefit of using gulp is that you can add your own build steps in addition to the standard Origami ones, so at this point, feel free to add your own code to the build and verify tasks.